s2t2/DataCollectorsOPIM244/DEPLOYING.md

 heroku run bash # login to the server
 # ... whoami # see that you are not on your local computer anymore
 # ... ls -al # optionally see the files, nice!
-# ... python -m app.unemployment_email # see the output, nice!
 # ... exit # logout

-# or alternatively, run it from your computer, in "detached" mode:
-heroku run "python -m app.unemployment_email"
 ```

-## Scheduling the Script

-Finally, provision and configure the server's "Heroku Scheduler" resource to run the notification script at specified intervals, for example once per day.

-From the "Resources" tab in your application's Heroku dashboard, search for an add-on called "Heroku Scheduler" and provision the server with a free plan.

-> NOTE: if doing this for the first time, Heroku may ask you to provide billing info.
-Feel free (but not obligated) to provide it, as the services we are using to complete this exercise are all free, and your card should not be charged!

 ## It's Alive!